 Summer 2020 Virtual Sessions

 CTAT hosted online trainings where we provided attendees with new ways to increase engagement in their synchronous (real-time) and asynchronous courses.
 Click the link below to be directed to our summer session page.

 Taking Your Course to 100% online delivery

 CTAT has created a central repository offering resources to support you in the transition to 100% online delivery of your course(s).
 Tools available to you include Momentum, Zoom, Honorlock and YouSeeU.
-Visit the links below to learn more about teaching remotely.
+Visit this link to learn more about teaching remotely.

 If you have never taught online or you are just looking for a way to make your online courses more engaging then you should participate in our “Faculty Course Developer Training.”
 In this self-paced training, you will complete various activities and assignments that focus on the design process, content creation, technology selection, Universal Design for Learning, assessment, and learning activities.